damianhakert/damianhakert.github.io/source/posts/2017-03-22-gitlab-9-0-released.html.md

 ### Thank You

 We're humbled by our community continuing to actively create and comment in numerous issues, as well as directly contributing source code.
 [In 9.0, there are over 130 merge requests from the community.](https://gitlab.com/gitlab-org/gitlab-ce/merge_requests?label_name%5B%5D=Community+Contribution&milestone_title=9.0&scope=all&state=merged) As an open source project, GitLab CE now has over [47,000 commits](https://gitlab.com/gitlab-org/gitlab-ce/commits/master) (more than doubling the [20,000 count set back in 8.1](/2015/10/22/gitlab-8-1-released/)).
-Today, GitLab has over [over 1,500 contributors](http://contributors.gitlab.com).
+Today, GitLab has [over 1,500 contributors](http://contributors.gitlab.com).
 Thank you! 👏🙏

 ### Growth